Health is not valued till sickness comes

 I know it’s easier said than done and essentially, that’s why I do what I do.

-I want to empower as many business owners and CEOs as I can to establish stable, sustainable wellness routines in their daily habits so that none of them will ever have to face the traumas my family and I went through for so long.
+I want to empower as many business owners and CEOs as I can to establish stable, sustainable wellness routines in their daily lives so that none of you will ever have to face the pain that my family and I went through.

-Don’t believe anyone who tells you it’s not possible.
+Don’t believe anyone who tells you it’s not possible to live a healthy and successful life.

 Health is the crown on the well person’s head that only the ill person can see.